guillermooo/sublime-undocs/source/extensibility/plugins.rst

 #.
 Open the Python console (``Ctrl+```).
 #.
 Type: ``view.run_command("example")`` and press enter.

-You should see the text "Hello, World!" in your new buffer.
+You should see the text "Hello, World!" in the newly created buffer.

 Analyzing Your First Plugin